 What’s impressive, is the list of modes that your switch can be set to work at.
 Shelly Cloud has every option covered!
 From toggles, through edge pulses to completely decoupled operation.
 Regardless of the switch on your wall, you will find a perfect way to operate Shelly 2.5.

-Lastly, the app comes with usual options: timers and schedules and automation panel to link other Shelly devices together.
+Lastly, the app comes with the usual options: timers and schedules and an automation panel to link other Shelly devices together.

-If the cloud isn’t your thing, but privacy is, logging into web interface exposes not only a similar interface but enables control over MQTT and REST.
-If you opt-out for MQTT, Shelly Cloud will be the sacrificial lamb as you can’t use both services together.
-If you want to retain Google Home and Alexa integrations and use the device in the development mode, pick the REST API.
+If the cloud isn’t your thing, but privacy is, logging into the web interface exposes not only a similar interface but enables control over MQTT and REST.
+If you pick MQTT, Shelly Cloud will be the sacrificial lamb as you can’t use both services together.
+If you want to retain Google Home and Alexa integrations and use the device in development mode, pick the REST API.
 Alternatively, take a look at Alexa and Google Home integrations for NodeRED.

-Web interface has most of the features available in the app.
-You won’t see usage graph or fancy graphics but you won’t feel restricted.
+The web interface has most of the features available in the app.
+You won’t see usage graphs or fancy graphics but you won’t feel restricted.

-I will cover use of Shelly 2.5 with NodeRED in one of my follow up articles, so if that’s your thing, follow me for updates.
+I will cover the use of Shelly 2.5 with NodeRED in one of my follow-up articles, so if that’s your thing, follow me for updates.

 Shelly 2.5 is seriously impressive inside and functions.
 While personally, I’d like to see terminals on the device being mapped better.
-I had issues fitting Shelly 1 and all required connectors in my ceiling rose and Sonoff Mini proved that while being slightly bigger in size, having all terminals built-in, can decrease the footprint inside the electrical box.
+I had issues fitting Shelly 1 and all required connectors in my ceiling rose Sonoff Mini proved that while being slightly bigger in size, having all terminals built-in, can decrease the footprint inside the electrical box.
 If you want to see how Shelly 2.5 fares against Sonoff DualR3 – I wrote an article about it.
-I will praise Shelly 2.5 for excellent firmware, great development support which is what DIY enthusiasts look for in various devices to make their home automation truly custom.
-If you have any questions, feel free to leave it in this Reddit thread.
+I will praise Shelly 2.5 for excellent firmware, and great development support which is what DIY enthusiasts look for in various devices to make their home automation truly custom.
+If you have any questions, feel free to leave them in this Reddit thread.

 🆓📈 – See the transparency note for details.